The Lowell Observatory Instrument Software (LOIS) modular control system

 can be found here.

-The LOUI/LOIS headers are generally compatable with major software reduction codes, such as IRAF; every effort will be made to assure ease of reductions.
+The LOUI/LOIS headers are generally compatable with major software reduction codes, such as IRAF; effort has been made to assure ease of reductions.

 - World Coordinate System:

-- A "pretty good" WCS should be included in the header; this will assume
+- A "pretty good" WCS is now includedin the headers; this assumes

 a default plate scale with field center and rotation matrix